MooersLab/latex-emacs/README.md

 Vim users can turn on evil-mode to emulate vim key-bindings.

-CUA keybindings (C-c, C-v, and C-x for copy, paste, and cut can be invoked by uncommenting the code in the init.el file).
+CUA keybindings (C-c, C-v, and C-x for copy, paste, and cut) can be invoked by uncommenting the code in the init.el file.
 However, there are conflicts with the latex keybindings.
-I recommend either using evil-mode or just buckle-down and learn the essential Emacs key bindings.
+I recommend either using evil-mode or learn the essential Emacs key bindings; they are much easier to master than they look :).

 ## Quizzes